 There are no other material pending legal proceedings, other than litigation that is incidental to the ordinary course of our business, to which we or any of our subsidiaries is a party or of which our respective property is the subject.
-We do not believe that any of the claims made against us in any of the pending matters have merit and, except for the employment matter of which we intend to seek settlement, we intend to vigorously defend ourselves against them.
-As of December 31, 2004, because incurring a loss relating to the employment matter was both probable and estimable, a loss contingency of \$191,000 was recorded.
+We do not believe that any of the claims made against us in any of the pending matters have merit (or that it is probable we have incurred a loss contingency) and, except for the employment matter of which we intend to seek settlement, we intend to vigorously defend ourselves against them.
+As of December 31, 2004, because incurring a loss relating to the employment matter was both probable and estimable, a loss contingency of \$191,000 was recorded and still remains on the books at June 30, 2005.